Astridngent/astridngent.github.io/Transfeminism/Conversion_Practices_DK/index.md

 Thorne's documentary on conversion therapy cites the *Memorandum of understanding on conversion therapy in the UK*, the citation is as follows:

-"For the purposes of this document ’conversion therapy’ is an umbrella term for a therapeutic approach, or any model or individual viewpoint that demonstrates an assumption that any sexual orientation or gender identity is inherently preferable to any other, and which attempts to bring about a change of sexual orientation or gender identity, or seeks to suppress an individual’s expression of sexual orientation or gender identity on that basis."[^4]
+> For the purposes of this document ’conversion therapy’ is an umbrella term for a therapeutic approach, or any model or individual viewpoint that demonstrates an assumption that any sexual orientation or gender identity is inherently preferable to any other, and which attempts to bring about a change of sexual orientation or gender identity, or seeks to suppress an individual’s expression of sexual orientation or gender identity on that basis."[^4]

 Here we see that conversion therapy is very concisely surmised as the therapeutic approach that seeks to supress an individual's sexual orientation or gender identity.
 This aligns with what other organisations such as the Human Rights Commission.

-"So-called “conversion therapy,” sometimes known as “reparative therapy,” is a range of dangerous and discredited practices that falsely claim to change a person’s sexual orientation or gender identity or expression. " [^5]
+> So-called “conversion therapy,” sometimes known as “reparative therapy,” is a range of dangerous and discredited practices that falsely claim to change a person’s sexual orientation or gender identity or expression. " [^5]

 Here we again see that the point of conversion practices are described as an attempt to supress gender identity and sexual identity.
 I will therefore be describing conversion practices as such.